KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 Flow nodes can be used to define a more complex control flow inside the node graph.

 * branch : Branch the control flow based on a condition
-* gate : Bllow for multiple trigger events to be combined.
+* gate : llow for multiple trigger events to be combined.
 * delay
 * debounce

 ### Action Nodes

-* set : Set a value of glTF object properties or of one of the behavior's variables
+* set : Set a value of glTF object properties or of one of the behavior's variables, relies upon the KHR_animation_pointer extension
-* get : Get a value from glTF object properties or from one of the behavior's variables
+* get : Get a value from glTF object properties or from one of the behavior's variables, relies upon the KHR_animation_pointer extension
-* animation play/cancel
+* animation play/cancel : start, stop animations
+* sound play/cancel : start, stop sounds, relies upon the KHR_sound extension

 ### Event Nodes

 #### Lifecycle

-* Start
-* Tick
+* start : Triggered on the start of execution for the object
+* Tick : Triggered on a per-frame update for the object, may not fire on every frame if there isn't sufficient resources

 #### Mouse/Touch

-* Hover Start/End
+* Hover Start/End -
 * Select (AKA Tap/Click)

 #### Camera